How to enter

 Getting there & around

 On site, you’ll find bag drop facilities, changerooms, and plenty of space to relax before and after your swim.
-With cafés, restaurants, and shaded areas all close by, it’s a great place to settle in and enjoy the post-swim buzz.
+The Stockton foreshore offers a relaxed, coastal atmosphere, with room to stretch out, warm up, and soak in the Australia Day vibe once you’re done.

-Whether you’re local or travelling in for the event, Queens Wharf is easy to access and perfectly placed for a harbour swim you won’t forget.
+Whether you’re local or travelling in for the event, the Stockton start keeps things simple, accessible, and perfectly set up for a memorable harbour swim.

 • Queens Wharf